datefixR

 .
 The current rationale is this package is mostly used to handle dates entered via free text web forms and it is much less common for both date and time to be reported together in this input method.
 However, if there is significant demand for support for datetime data in the future this may added.

 The package is written solely in R and seems fast enough for my current use cases (a few hundred rows).
-However, I may convert the core for loop to C++ in the future if I (or others) need it to be faster.
+However, I may convert the core for loop to C++ in the future if speed becomes an issue.

 Similar packages to datefixR